 Your Virtual Assistant baseline rate is important because it directly influences what you charge for your services.
 That means you should calculate it while you are setting up your VA business and before you take on clients.

-This post is part of the Ultimate VA Success Guide: How To Calculate Your Virtual Assistant Rates + Create Packages.
-Each post goes into different aspects of rates, pricing, and packages and shows how interconnected they are.
-Here an overview of all posts.
+This post is part of The Ultimate VA Success Guide: How To Calculate Your VA Rates + Create Packages.
+Below you’ll find an overview of all blog posts it includes:

 You Need To Know 2 Numbers To Calculate Your Virtual Assistant Baseline Rate